 As any medical school applicant knows, the MCAT is only the first step in a very long journey.
 Applying to medical school is dotted with various milestones that students need to reach by certain (made up but effective) deadlines.
+The med school application timeline is nearly set in stone.
 You know what I’m talking about: take the MCAT by April, submit your AMCAS in June, and finish all secondaries by the end of July.
 Do not let the fact that there are MCAT dates available through August and that secondaries technically aren’t due until December lull you into a false sense of security.
 Essentially, you’re in a race to beat over 50,000 students and get your application to the top of the admissions committee’s review pile.

 I’m sure you’re cringing (I always cringe when I think about how late I was too).
 But don’t worry, this story has a happy ending (because I did get interviews and was accepted to more than one school).
 So for any of you who are applying this cycle, early or “late”, I’ll give you the inside scoop on how the process went for me.
 This way, you’ll be exponentially more prepared than I was!

 Tackling Secondary Applications

 Aim to get your secondaries in during the summer (and as early as you can).
 If you’re a college student, chances are you’ll have relatively more free time during your summer vacation than in the fall.
 And if you’re gap yearing (like I did), lots of your internships and activities will pick up pace by August.
 I speak from experience because, unfortunately, I wasn’t verified by AMCAS until the end of August (3 weeks after I submitted my primary).
 At that point my time was largely devoured by my involvement in 3 different projects, so I didn’t submit my final secondary until the end of September.